AnimeshKumar923/asyncapi-community/README.md

 # Introduction

 - First of all, I've FINALLY resolved this issue https://github.com/asyncapi/community/issues/621 after various obstacles.
+- [This is the first file](https://podcasters.spotify.com/pod/show/animeshkumar923/episodes/demo-audio-3-e2704o9) which was using the youtube-to-anchorFM action.
 - This was not an easy task for me, like seriously!
 This was an untouched and unfamiliar topic for me (CI/CD).
 Was a little scared as how to approach it but the [official documentation](https://github.com/marketplace/actions/upload-episode-from-youtube-to-anchor-fm#how-it-works) helped a lot (~80% was clear from there, thanks to the folks who wrote it).

 # How I approached it?